brandon-foster/node_tutorial/README.md

 ### Chapter 8 - Command Line Interfaces
 * use Node's built in repl module
 * use the context object to make global variables available to the repl
+* use Optimist (https://github.com/substack/node-optimist) for an app to use command line options